IgniteUI/igniteui-angular/README.md

 npm install
 ```

-## Create new Project with IgniteUI CLI
+## Create new Project with Ignite UI CLI
 To get started with the Ignite UI CLI and Ignite UI for Angular:

 ```